Leaving an Abusive Relationship with No Money

 14. Backlash

 They unfortunately have very fragile egos and will start a smear campaign soon after you leave.
-The aim of the campaign is to try and isolate you while protecting their social image.
+The aim of the campaign is to try to isolate you while protecting their social image.
 Abusive partners usually have a hard time letting go quietly.

-Things to consider;
+Things to consider:

 - How will you handle it if your ex calls your job and complains to your boss?